krantiparida/collision-sound-source-segmentation/README.md

 ### Data
-We provide start and end point for all the collision segments along with the video id for respective datasets.
-You can use these information to extract the collision sources from the corresponding video.
+We provide start (`start_timestamp`) and end (`stop_timestamp`) point for all the collision segments along with the `annotation_id` for respective datasets in the folder `annotations`.
+You can use these information to extract the collision segment from the corresponding video.

-For validation, we have provide the image frame along with the segmenation mask in the links below.
+For validation, we have provide the image frame along with the segmenation mask for both the dataset in the links below.
 | Dataset   | Download Link |
 |-----------|:--------------|
 | EPIC-CS3  | [gdrive-epic-cs3-data](https://drive.google.com/drive/folders/1bdXCFJDg9xJ989vZLdH5eifShadUCHKK?usp=sharing) |